Red X iconGreen tick iconYellow tick icon

 • Funding for up to 17 trainee places is provided for PSME 404 and PSME 422 by Skills Matter, a workforce development programme within Te Pou – The National Centre of Mental Health Research, Information and Workforce Development.

-• Completion of this Certificate meets the requirements for registration as either a provisional or full member with DAPAANZ, the professional body for addiction practitioners in Aotearoa New Zealand
+• Completion of the Certificate meets academic requirements for registration with DAPAANZ, the professional body for addiction practitioners in Aotearoa New Zealand.

 The Certificate may be credited towards a Postgraduate Diploma or Master of Health Sciences.

-The Postgraduate Diploma in Health Sciences (Addiction & Coexisting Disorders) is achieved by successful completion of PSME 404, two other PSME addiction and coexisting disorders (ADCO) papers and an approved fourth paper.
+The Postgraduate Diploma in Health Sciences (Addiction and Co‑existing Disorders) is achieved by successful completion of PSME 404, two other PSME addiction and co‑existing disorders (ADCO) papers and an approved fourth paper.
 Note we are currently only offering two ADCO papers so this option is only open to students who have previously completed PSME 416 or PSME 424, or who have completed a suitable postgraduate paper/s from another tertiary institution eligible for cross-crediting to the qualification.

 Papers